shaikhq/commands-library/python/sqlite3-installation.md

 **Effective Solution: Utilizing `pysqlite3-binary`**

 To resolve the version mismatch without recompiling Python, I discovered the `pysqlite3-binary` package.
-This package provides a precompiled, up-to-date version of SQLite3 that can override the default module.
+This package provides a precompiled, a recent version of SQLite3 that can override the default module.

 **Implementation Steps**